obonaventure/cnp3/book-2nd/exercises/ex-transport.rst

 ``socket.getaddrinfo`` can be used to build a simple client that queries the DNS and contact the server by using either IPv4 or IPv6 depending on the addresses returned by the ``socket.getaddrinfo`` method.
 The client below iterates over the list of addresses returned by the DNS and sends its request to the first destination address for which it can create a ``socket``.
 Other strategies are of course possible.
 For example, a host running in an IPv6 network might prefer to always use IPv6 when IPv6 is available [#fipv6pref]_.

 ..
-Another example is the happy eyeballs approach which is being discussed within the IETF_ [WY2011]_.
+Another example is the happy eyeballs approach which is proposed by the IETF_ [RFC8305]_.
 For example, [WY2011]_ mentions that some web browsers try to use the first address returned by ``socket.getaddrinfo``.
 If there is no answer within some small delay (e.g. 300 milliseconds), the second address is tried.

 .. literalinclude:: python/simpleclientname.py
    :language: python